saylordotorg/course_cs303/Unit09.md

+---
+layout: default
+title: "CS303: Algorithms"
+course_description: "A detailed exploration of the mathematical techniques used for the design and analysis of computer algorithms.
+Topics include the study of computer algorithms for numeric and non-numeric problems, analysis of time and space requirements of algorithms, correctness of algorithms, and NP-completeness."
+next: ../../../
+previous: ../Unit08
+---
 **Unit 9: Final Exam** <span id="9"></span>
 -   **Final Exam: The Saylor Foundation's CS303 Final Exam**
     Link: The Saylor Foundation's [CS303 Final